akselarzuman/generic-controller/README.md

 # generic-controller
-An Asp.Net Mvc application in which views are generated from the database.
+An Asp.Net Core Mvc application in which views are generated from the database.